Nuclear and Hybrid Equations of State in Light of the Low-Mass Compact Star in HESS J1731-347: Abstract

 \section{Abstract}

-We sample a wide range of relativistic mean-field theories (RMFTs) constrained by chiral effective field theory and properties of symmetric nuclear matter around saturation density and test them against known stellar structure constraints.
-This includes a relatively new mass and radius measurement of the central compact object in HESS J1731-347, which is reported to have an unusually low mass of $M=0.77^{+0.20}_{-0.17}\,\Msolar$ and a compact radius of $R(1.4\Msolar)=10.4^{+0.86}_{-0.78}$ km.
-We show that none of the sampled nuclear RMFTs meet all stellar structure constraints at the $68\,\%$ credibility level, but that hybrid equations of state with a quark matter inner core and nuclear outer core fulfill all constraints at the $68\,\%$ credibility level.
-This indicates a tension between astrophysical constraints and low-energy nuclear theory if future measurements confirm the central values reported above.
+We sample over $500$ relativistic mean-field theories constrained by chiral effective field theory and properties of isospin-symmetric nuclear matter and test them against known stellar structure constraints.
+This includes a recent mass and radius measurement of a compact object in supernova remnant HESS J1731-347, with an unusually low mass of $M=0.77^{+0.20}_{-0.17}\,\Msolar$ and a compact radius of $R=10.4^{+0.86}_{-0.78}$ km.
+We show that none of the sampled nuclear models meet all constraints at the $68\,\%$ credibility level, but that hybrid equations of state with a quark matter inner core and nuclear outer core easily can.
+This indicates a tension between astrophysical constraints and low-energy nuclear theory.